top of page

 • 4 min read

 For those who are not familiar with the Giga Pearl, it is the world's largest GIA (Gemmological Institute of America) certified natural pearl.
-It weighs an incredible 27.65 Kg (61 lbs) and sits in a custom-made bronze octopus mount created by Buffalo-based artist Bethany Krull.
+It weighs an incredible 27.65 Kg (61 lbs) and sits on a custom-made bronze octopus mount created by Buffalo-based artist Bethany Krull.
 The Giga Pearl's owner is Mr. Abraham Reyes, and it was passed down to him as a family heirloom.
 Over the years, I have been assisting Mr. Reyes as an art advisor.

 But of course after the Giga Pearl's introduction to the world, the pandemic occurred and this massive specimen had to go into hibernation for a couple of years.
-(Note: the Giga Pearl did end up getting its own wikipedia page and got certified in the 2021 edition of the Guinness Book of World Records as the world's largest non-nacreous pearl!)
+(Note: since then, the Giga Pearl did end up getting its own wikipedia page and got certified in the 2021 edition of the Guinness Book of World Records as the world's largest non-nacreous pearl!)

-As friends of Mr. Reyes would know, he has a profound love for collecting pearls, gemstones and Asian art.
+As friends of Mr. Reyes would know, he has a profound love of collecting pearls, gemstones and Asian art.
 During the pandemic years, he developed himself as an artist that combines each of these elements.

 So in 2025, Mr. Reyes produced his first solo exhibtion titled 'Beneath the Surface' which runs from February 18 to March 18 at Avante Garde (by private appointment only).
 This show contains artwork that Mr. Reyes created during and after the pandemic years.